aymuos15/aymuos15/README.md

 ### Hi!
 I'm Soumya (Shomo) Kundu! 😄 :sparkles:
 #### I'm currently focused on the domains of Medical Image Analysis and  Deep Learning for High Energy Physics.
-#### I also focus on the paradigms of Self-Supervised learning, Neural Net Compression and  Explainable AI.
+#### I also work on the paradigms of Self-Supervised learning, Neural Net Compression and  Explainable AI.

 #### I love Food :pizza:, Music :musical_keyboard: and Football :soccer:.

 📫 [Connect with me on Linkedin](https://www.linkedin.com/in/soumya-snigdha-kundu-84b812183/)